 How to look like a Steampunk Man

 This guide is to help you look like a Steampunk man and help you understand what is steampunk fashion.
 This look is based on Victorian-era clothing with dark colors of brown, black and leather.
 Vests are made from fabrics with paisley patterns with rich gold and brass threading or leather with lots of buttons.
 Long overcoats and top hats with flashy accessories like a pocket watch, gears, chains and a nice walking cane complete the look.
 Build or buy a mechanical arm and really turn heads.
-Hope fully after reading this post you will have a number of mens steampunk costume ideas and know how to dress steampunk.
+After reading this post you will have a number of mens steampunk costume ideas and know how to dress steampunk.

 The best part about this style is much of Steampunk clothing can be purchased at thrift stores.
 A few key items that may be a little more difficult to find would be aviator glasses and top hats.
 Read on and get some mens steampunk costume ideas.

 Some of the best accessories are self-made to create a very individual style.
 This guide is to help you understand the look and get ideas on how you can personalize your look.
 With a few key accessories that will be sure to give you that Steampunk look.
 There are rules but rules are meant to be broken.
 So don't fret to much and let your imagination run wild.
 This is the beauty of steampunk individualism, creativity and ingenuity are the most important things.

 If you are not into searching for thrift store items to get your Steampunk look together than this guide is for you.
 For do it yourselves I will give you ideas on how to look Steampunk.
 For the quick and dirty we will provide links to purchase your Steampunk gear.